xietianshu/IsaacLab/docs/source/deployment/docker.rst

     The docker container copies all the files from the repository into the container at the location ``/workspace/isaaclab`` at build time.
-This means that any changes made to the files in the container would not normally be reflected in the repository after the image has been built, i.e. after ``./container.py start`` is run.
+This means that any changes made to the files in the container would not normally be reflected in the repository after the image has been built, i.e. after ``python container.py start`` is run.

     For a faster development cycle, we mount the following directories in the Isaac Lab repository into the container so that you can edit their files from the host machine: